alphapersian/flutter_simple/README.md

-# this tutorials are for lazy people like me :-)
+# This tutorials are for lazy people like me :-)